loopingz/aws-smtp-relay/README.md

- -f,--fromArn <arg>            AWS From ARN of the sending authorization policy -p,--port <arg>               Port number to listen to -r,--region <arg>             AWS region to use -smtpH,--smtpHost <arg>       SMTP variable Host -smtpO,--smtpOverride <arg>   Not use SES but set SMTP variables t/f true/false -smtpP,--smtpPort <arg>       SMTP variable Port
+ -f,--fromArn <arg>            AWS From ARN of the sending authorization policy -p,--port <arg>               Port number to listen to -r,--region <arg>             AWS region to use
+ -al --authLambda <arg>        Name of AWS Lambda to invoke for authentication -smtpH,--smtpHost <arg>       SMTP variable Host -smtpO,--smtpOverride <arg>   Not use SES but set SMTP variables t/f true/false -smtpP,--smtpPort <arg>       SMTP variable Port